Skip to content

 1. Install Localport (takes ~30 seconds)

-2. Have something running locally — a web app, API, file server, anything on a port
+2. Have something running locally: a web app, API, file server, or anything on a port

 3. A tunnel token from the Localport dashboard